juju/juju-gui/docs/hacking.md

 In order to actually use the GUI in the development mode you will need to connect it to a Juju Controller.
-To do this we use [GUIProxy](https://github.com/juju/guiproxy), see it's Readme for information on how to use and build it.
+To do this we use [GUIProxy](https://github.com/juju/guiproxy), see its Readme for information on how to use and build it.

 ## Running Tests